simplymathematics/deckard_paper/paper.md

 # Summary

-The software package presented, called `deckard`, is a modular toolkit that streamlines and standardizes machine learning (ML) experimentation, with a particular emphasis on evaluating models under worst-case perturbations[@fgm].
+The software package presented, called `deckard`, is a modular toolkit that streamlines and standardizes machine learning (ML) experimentation, with a particular emphasis on evaluating models under worst-case scenarios [@fgm].
-It offers a flexible, extensible framework for defining, running, and analysing end-to-end ML pipelines in settings where inputs may be manipulated by an attacker or corrupted by unexpected noise [@biggio_evasion_2013].
+It offers a flexible, extensible framework for defining, running, and analysing end-to-end ML pipelines in settings where inputs may be manipulated by an attacker or otherwise experience unexpected noise [@biggio_evasion_2013].

 Built on the Hydra configuration system [@hydra], `deckard` supports declarative YAML-based configuration for data preprocessing, model training, and adversarial attack pipelines.
 This makes it easy to run reproducible, framework-agnostic experiments across a wide range of ML domains.